Everyone wears clothes, and often buys clothes, we may have many criteria when choosing clothes,…

 - Compression Test by a tensile testing machine

 - Fatigue Test by a tensile testing machine

 - Peel Test by a tensile testing machine

 - Tensile Test by a tensile testing machine

 The bending test deforms the test material at the midpoint, resulting in the formation of a concave surface or bend without fracture, which is commonly used to determine the ductility or fracture resistance of the material.
 Rather than loading the material until it fails, the bending test deforms the sample into a specific shape.
 Bending tests are as popular as tensile tests, compression tests, and fatigue tests.

 Generally, bending tests are performed on metals or metallic materials, but can be applied to any substance that can undergo plastic deformation, such as polymers and plastics.
-These materials can come in any feasible shape, but when used for bending tests, the most common are sheets, strips, rods, shells and tubes.
-Bending test are typically used for materials with an acceptably high degree of ductility.
+These materials can come in any feasible shape, but when used for bending tests, the most common are sheets, strips, rods, shells, and tubes.
+Bending tests are typically used for materials with an acceptably high degree of ductility.

 What are the common bend testing applications?